apache/spark/docs/sql-error-conditions-invalid-time-travel-timestamp-expr-error-class.md

 ## OPTION

-Timestamp string in the options should use Java standard format 'yyyy-MM-dd HH:mm:ss'.
+Timestamp string in the options must be able to cast to TIMESTAMP type.

 ## UNEVALUABLE